patbied/SmartEnroll-Requirements/README.md

 - UI/UX design based on modern web design principles.

+- Follow Ruby coding standards for any Ruby components.

 ## 8. Assumptions

 - USF IT Department will provide API access to DegreeWorks and OASIS.